Slayers Great

-Slayers Great (スレイヤーズ ぐれえと, Sureiyāzu Gurēto) is a 1997 anime film written by Hajime Kanzaka and directed by Kunihiko Yuyama and Hiroshi Watanabe.
+Slayers Great (スレイヤーズ ぐれえと, Sureiyāzu Gurēto) is a 1997 Japanese anime film written by Hajime Kanzaka and directed by Hiroshi Watanabe.
 It was the third film released in the Slayers saga and was met with a generally positive reception from Western critics.
 Great was followed by Slayers Gorgeous in 1997.

 In the film, protagonist sorceresses Lina Inverse and Naga the Serpent arrive at a town where the art of golem-making is highly prized and become involved in the rivalry between a father and son with very different ideas on how golems should be made.
 When two opposing lords seek the aid of the men against each other, Lina and Naga find themselves the central attractions in a festive duel of massive golems powered by their magic.

 Plot

 Two companion sorceresses and on-and-off adversaries, the overpowered Lina Inverse and the underdressed Naga the Serpent, wander into the town of Stoner, famous of its entertainment golem makers.
 There they rescue a young girl named Laia Einberg from an out-of-control golem.
 Lina and Naga expect to be rewarded for their not-so selfless deed, so Laia takes them to her workplace and introduces them to her father, Galia, and her brother, Huey.
 Galia is a renowned crafter of classic toy golems but lately he is struggling for money.
 He is also in conflict with Huey, his son and student, over their very opposing ideas as to how their golems should look and act like.
 Huey becomes infatuated with Naga's looks, while Galia takes a liking to Lina, and so they choose both sorceresses as models for their respective new golems.

 There is an upcoming event in Stoner in which huge, remote-controlled golems will fight each other in a competition.
 The same contest will also decide which of two feuding lords sponsoring the festival, Haizen and Granion, will take control over the town.
 Secretly, both of the lords also scheme to have their golems mass-produced as unstoppable weapons of war.
 Haizen succeeds in hiring Huey and Naga, while Galia and Lina get employed by Granion.
 Lina and Naga can easily become antagonistic, and, following an inconclusive magical duel, they end up battling it out again — but this time they are going to fight through the golems made in their appearance.